-To Do: Attend a mandatory study abroad information session and follow the steps outlined at that session.
+To Do: Visit the Study Abroad 101 site in Moodle and follw all the instructions there.
 Keep in mind the following deadlines for submitting an application in BiONiC (in the Sophomore Plan corner) for Bryn Mawr approval:

 This component of the Sophomore Plan will help you begin to find ways to effectively communicate a summary of your experiences and convey your interests in your co-curricular goals.
 The Career & Civic Engagement Center is here to support you as you develop your resume – whether you are putting your first draft together or you are updating an existing resume.
 Plus, you can use your resume to apply for summer internships, research and volunteer opportunities!